Home

 You should begin your campaign to get your furry friend to Tenerife several months before you're actually going.
 It can take that long!

 EU regulations state that an animal brought into Tenerife must be microchipped.
 You need to make sure the microchip meets the ISO Standard.
-At the moment, Tenerife still allows a readable tattoo instead of a microchip, but this is being scrapped in July, 2011, so you would be better going for the microchip option.

 You must also ensure your animal is vaccinated against rabies.
 This must be done at least 21 days before the travel date and after the microchip has been fitted.
 This is because, when the vet fills in the rabies vaccination details in the documentation, he/she has to include the microchip number.